gndfjrkfjrk79-creator/aichatbot/README.md

             // Default
             if (!response) {
-                response = "I can solve math, help with Roblox, or answer questions.
-Ask me anything!";
+                response = "I can solve math problems and help with Roblox and many other topics!
+What do you need?";
             }

             setTimeout(function() {